-TRCA’s Engineering Projects team is comprised of multidisciplinary professionals who have expertise in assessing, prioritizing, and remediating erosion and or slope stability issues within the valley systems and along the Lake Ontario shoreline.
+TRCA’s Engineering Projects team is comprised of multidisciplinary professionals who have expertise in assessing, prioritizing, and remediating erosion and/or slope stability issues within the valley systems and along the Lake Ontario shoreline.

 What We Do

-The majority of funding is applied toward the maintenance of existing erosion control structures along TRCA’s rivers and valleys that protect public greenspace, park amenities and municipal infrastructure; however this program is extended to the protection of private property where homes and other essential structures have been confirmed as at-risk by erosion or instability as funding and priorities permit.
+The majority of funding is applied toward the maintenance of existing erosion control structures along TRCA’s rivers and valleys that protect public greenspace, park amenities, and municipal infrastructure.
+However, this program is extended to the protection of private property where homes and other essential structures have been confirmed as at-risk by erosion or instability as funding and priorities permit.

-Where staff has recommended that erosion control works be carried out to benefit private property, the benefiting landowners are subject to the execution of a binding erosion control agreement which requires the benefiting landowner(s) to contribute to the cost of the project in accordance with current TRCA policy, which originates from a staff report brought forward to TRCA’s former Flood Control and Water Control Advisory Board in 1981.
+Where staff has recommended that erosion control works be carried out to benefit private property, the benefiting landowners are subject to the execution of a binding erosion control agreement which requires the benefiting landowner(s) to contribute to the cost of the project in accordance with current TRCA policy.
+This policy originates from a staff report brought forward to TRCA’s former Flood Control and Water Control Advisory Board in 1981.
 This operational criteria was adopted as policy by the Authority by Resolution #71/81 on October 9, 1981.

 The current Private Landowner Contribution for Erosion Control Works Policy (revised January 27, 2017) can be found here: